- Undergraduate Program

 As part of the requirement for a PhD degree, MIT requires a General Examination, with both an oral and written part.
-Cumulative Exams are the written component of the General Examination for the PhD degree and the Oral Examination for the PhD in Chemistry must be passed by the end of the fourth semester of graduate study.
+The Oral Examination for the PhD in Chemistry must be passed by the end of the fourth semester of graduate study.
+Fulfillment of the written exam requirement varies by research area.
 No other general written examinations are required.
 In particular, no qualifying (or entrance) examinations are given.

 A final oral presentation of doctoral research is scheduled after the thesis has been submitted and evaluated by a committee of faculty.